 Statue of Liberty & Ellis Island

 You can’t spend a weekend in New York City without catching a glimpse of Lady Liberty, one of America’s greatest icons.
 For an up close and personal encounter with Lady Liberty, take the ferry from Battery Park to Liberty Island.
 If you’re up for a challenge, you can even climb the 393 stairs to get to her crown and gaze out over the city.
 For a great taste of history, don’t forget to check out the Ellis Island National Museum of Immigration.
 The exhibits give a voice to the more than 12 million immigrants who entered the United States through Ellis Island.
-You can book a guided tour to the Statue of Liberty and Ellis Island here.

 If you’re looking to spend a weekend in NYC and stay on a budget, the Staten Island Ferry is a free alternative that gives you a glimpse of the Statue of Liberty.
 Though you won’t be able to get on the island, you’ll cruise past it and be able to get some great pictures.